meyouwe/orite/README.md

 ## How to run?
-Run the following command preferably above the folder you are looking to copy.
+Running the following for the first time, preferably above the folder you are looking to sync, will make a config file and a default exclude file.

     orite

-Will initialise two configuration files
+Then

     orite -^